Paco2006/Embedded-Computer/README.md

-1. Make the Kernel have tasks that run on startup (services)
+1. Make the Kernel have a way for task to communicate between themselves(something like the DBUS on linux)
 2. Make the Kernel have "drivers" to control peripherals
-3. Make the Kernel have a way for task to communicate between themselves(something like the DBUS on linux)
-4. Make some kind of userspace and an official way to have a connection (something like the ttyX)
-5. Maybe make peripherals that control a monitor via VGA and a keyboard input
+3. Maybe make peripherals that control a monitor via VGA and a keyboard input